 Since entering the business lending industry in 2014, Square Capital has become a popular financing tool for small businesses.
 This isn’t much of a surprise when you consider the rapid rise of other online business lenders.
 Much like Kabbage and PayPal, Square Capital offers just one program: the Square Capital Flex Loan.

 Despite the flashy label, the program is nearly identical to a merchant cash advance.
 Borrowers receive a lump sum then pay it back via a fixed percentage of daily debit and credit card sales.

 There are just a few differences between the Flex Loan and a traditional merchant cash advance.
 The former is only available to businesses that use the Square point-of-sale product.
 And while a traditional merchant cash advance typically has no real due date, the Square Capital Flex Loan must be paid back in full within eighteen months.
 The due date, however, apparently allows Square Capital to offer lower interest rates.
-Approvals are determined by a computer algorithm and can therefore be granted in a matter of days.
+A computer algorithm determines approvals.
+So you could get your loan in a matter of days.

 Seems pretty solid for any business that does a lot of debit and credit card transactions, right?

 A Google search yields countless posts from angry Square Capital customers.
 Many customers say they were shocked to discover their applications for working capital were rejected or their accounts de-activated.
 Most of them were not first-time customers.

 They had taken out at least one loan from Square Capital.
 And after paying it back on time, assumed they would easily qualify for another round of funding.
 Some customers took out and paid back enough loans to give Square Capital the impression that they were trustworthy.
 They may have hoped Square Capital to keep their businesses alive.

 After examining the posts, you will notice a series of extremely common experiences and complaints.
 This suggests that Square Capital’s approval system is flawed, possibly for the same reasons as their two previously-mentioned peers.